The origin of Marriage

 Permission for divorce

-Although divorce was permitted in some cases during Old Testament times, Jesus Christ taught that this was an accommodation and not God’s plan from the beginning.
+Although divorce was permitted in some cases during Old Testament times, Jesus Christ taught that this was a mere accommodation and not God’s plan from the beginning.
 When pressed further as to why divorce was permitted, Jesus clarified that, “Moses permitted you to divorce your wives because your hearts were hard.
 But it was not this way from the beginning.”
 Jesus then added an exception: “I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery” (Matthew 19:9; cf. Matthew 5:31,32).

 I believe that marital unfaithfulness is a divinely permitted grounds for divorce.
 In Old Testament Law, adultery (a clear case of marital unfaithfulness), ended the marriage because it was a capital offense.